 In addition to having professional knowledge in at least six fields of science, Ward was familiar with the views of Herbert Spencer, William Graham Sumner, Auguste Comte, and others in the emerging field of sociology.
 In the closing decades of the nineteenth century, many American scholars sought to apply the field of evolution to the growth and change of individuals and institutions.
 Spencer and Sumner argued that the survival of the fittest in animals was parallel in humans by competition in the economic and social institutions of laissez-faire capitalism.
 Ward’s study of evolution and his observations of nature led him to the opposite conclusion: that humans are distinguished from other animals by the ability to plan and work toward a more advanced level of human welfare.

-While working in the fields of physical science, Ward developed an interest in social science and the emerging field of sociology.
-In 1883 he published Dynamic Sociology, a work which challenged the prevailing theory of Social Darwinism which applied the deterministic theory of evolution to the growth and change of human societies and institutions.
+Like Comte, Ward argued that knowledge must be widely diffused in human society to produce the knowledge needed to move to higher levels of well-being.
+Ward wrote his books by firelight.
+In 1883, he published Dynamic Sociology, a work that challenged the prevailing theory of Social Darwinism which applied the deterministic view of evolution to the growth and change of human societies and institutions.
 Ward challenged the laissez-faire philosophy.
-He demonstrated the basic disparity between nature’s unconscious biological evolution (“genesis”) and man’s deliberate, conscious, evolution (“telesis”).
+He demonstrated the disparity between nature’s subconscious biological evolution and man’s deliberate, conscious evolution.
 In his view, man’s capacity for telic progress – a planned, purposeful improvement requiring the development and application of intelligence – could best be achieved by education to ensure the psychic control of evolution.
-According to Ward, education, which he categorized as “a quality of the environment,” is the chief means of telic progress, therefore government must make education as widely available as possible.
+According to Ward, education is the chief means of educating the masses, therefore, the government must make education as widely available as possible.